GlideinWMS VO Frontend Installation¶

 - Your security name.
 A unique name, usually containing your VO name:

 stringListMember("VO",GLIDEIN_Supported_VOs).
+This is used to select the entries you can use.
 From there you get the correct name of the VO (above in this list).

 Installing GlideinWMS Frontend¶